meaning-matters/Talk/External/README.txt

   of course always up to date.)
 * Created rebuild script, that does all the steps above and more.
-Note: for some reason the configure scripts did not see OpenSSL, so I had to add -lcrypto -lssl to the LDFLAGS.
+Note: for some reason the configure scripts did not see OpenSSL, so I had to add -lcrypto -lssl to the LDFLAGS; this is because aconfigure does not pick up OpenSSL, so we need to explicitly add the libraries that had to be added by configure.
+* To prevent failed assertion abort(), I've added -DDEBUG as compile flag to rebuild.

 LibPhoneNumber
 * Building (using Google's Closure Builder) the single JavaScript file for